dx7/i2c2/README.md

           - host1
           - host2

+## Autocomplete

+To allow autocomplete, add the following to your .bash_profile, .bashrc or .profile

+    $ source [path to ./extras/i2cssh-autocomplete.bash]

+## Optional Parameters

-Optional parameters can be used globally or per cluster and include:
+They can be used globally or per cluster and include:

     broadcast: (true/false)     # Enable/disable broadcast on start
     login: <username>           # Use this username for login